sanjeevkumarraob/version-system/README.md

 ## Release Process

-This project uses automated releases with GitHub Actions:
+This project uses our own version-system action for releases - perfect dogfooding!

 ### For Maintainers

 1. **Create a new release**: Use the "Version Bump and Tag" workflow in GitHub Actions
    - Go to Actions → Version Bump and Tag → Run workflow
    - Choose version type (patch/minor/major) or specify custom version
-   - The workflow will automatically create tags and trigger releases
+   - Our action automatically handles everything:
+     - ✅ Version calculation based on existing tags
+     - ✅ Tag creation
+     - ✅ Release creation with auto-generated notes

-2. **Major version tags**: Are automatically updated (v1, v2, etc.)
+     - ✅ Major version tag updates (v1, v2, etc.)

-   - Users can always use `@v1` to get the latest v1.x.x version
-   - Users can use `@v1.2.3` for specific versions
+2. **version.txt**: Stays stable at `1.0.0` as reference
+   - Never needs manual updates
+   - Used by our action as base reference only

 ### Version Strategy